ISISComputingGroup/ibex_developers_manual/Containerising-an-IOC.md

 	`set EPICS_CA_ADDR_LIST=127.0.0.1:5066`

-BONUS:
+7. Now that both terminals are running, the value from the PV can be retrieve by entering the following command into the EPICS terminal:

+    `caget TESTTEST:FOO`

+    To which the response should be `TESTTEST:FOO    0`

+    Addtionally, `caput <PV_name>` can also be used to set the value of the PV.

+### Network Connections

-The following command within the EPICS terminal allows the ports which are specified to be checked, in this example the port 5066 is being checked:
+The following command entered within the EPICS terminal allows users to check for network connections that are being used by a specified port, in this example the port 5066 is being checked:

 `netstat -a -n -o |findstr 5066`

-To get the PV value, enter:

-`caget TESTTEST:FOO`

-`caput` can also be used to set the value of the PV:

 ## Observations and Present Limitations